-- How do I get my name off a car loan I cosigned for?
+- How can I get out of a cosigned mortgage?

-- How can a cosigner get out of the loan?
+- How do you get out of a co sign?

-- Can a co signer take over a car loan?
+- Can you take a co borrower off a mortgage?

 Even if the borrower is diligent about making the payments, you may still run into credit problems as a result of cosigning.